-(b) The Tuition Scholarship Program will be administered by the Employer and will provide scholarships for courses taken at the Collegiate.
-The scholarships shall be equal to forty (40) percent of the tuition fees paid (before any special, additional fees or levies) for courses which the applicant has completed with the grade of C or better within the twelve (12) month period ending June 30th immediately preceding the application.
+(b) The Tuition Scholarship Program shall be administered by the Employer and shall provide scholarships for courses taken at the Collegiate.
+The scholarships shall be equal to forty (40) percent of the tuition fees paid (before any special, additional fees or levies) for courses which the applicant has completed with a grade of C or better within the twelve (12) month period ending June 30th immediately preceding the application.
 Applicants are required to pay all the fees according to the Collegiate’s normal schedule of fees and associated deadlines.

 23.07 Parking

-Parking shall be assigned to Members as space is available and at rates approved by the Employer from time to time in a manner consistent with past practice.
-Parking shall be allocated to Members based on such criteria as age, seniority, need for the use of a vehicle, and gender, with primary consideration given to security and physical handicaps of Members.
+Parking shall be assigned to Members as space is available and at rates approved by the Employer and in a manner consistent with past practice.
+Parking shall be allocated to Members based on such criteria as age, seniority, need for the use of a vehicle, and gender, with primary consideration given to security and Members’ physical disability.

 23.08 Physical Education/Recreation Facilities

-Members, their spouses and children shall have access to the physical education and recreation facilities of the University during their normal hours of operation on the same basis as the facilities are available to the faculty and staff of the University.
+Members, their spouses (including common-law and same-sex) and children shall have access to the physical education and recreation facilities of the University during their normal hours of operation on the same basis as the facilities are available to the faculty and staff of the University.

 23.09 Employee and Family Assistance Program